 Based on Upright’s assessment, Tele2 has a positive net impact ratio on sustainability of our business of +52%.

 - In terms of contribution to society, Tele2 has a positive impact through job creation and tax income.
-In our value chain we also have a positive impact towards providing social stability and societal infrastructure.
+In our value chain, we also have a positive impact by providing social stability and societal infrastructure.

-- With regards to knowledge, Tele2 uses scarce human capital to enable knowledge infrastructure and the creation and distribution of knowledge, resulting in a net positive impact on this dimension.
+- For knowledge, Tele2 uses scarce human capital to enable knowledge infrastructure and the creation and distribution of knowledge, resulting in a net positive impact in this dimension.

-- Finally in the environmental dimension the model only measures direct environmental impact, and does not take into account the avoided emissions that arise from the use of our products and services, outlined by the GSMA in their report “The Enablement Effect”.
+- Finally in the environmental dimension, the model only measures direct environmental impact, and does not take into account the emissions avoided from the use of our products and services as outlined by the GSMA in their report “The Enablement Effect”.